rbaumgar/monitor-demo-app/application-monitoring.md

 ## Sample Application

-### Deploy a sample application
+### Deploy a Sample Application

-All modern application development frameworks (like quarkus) supports out of the box metrics features.
-Like Eclipse Microprofile support in Quarkus, [Quarkus - MicroProfile Metrics](https://quarkus.io/guides/microprofile-metrics)
+All modern application development frameworks (like Quarkus) supports out-of-the-box metrics features, like Eclipse Microprofile support in Quarkus, [Quarkus - MicroProfile Metrics](https://quarkus.io/guides/microprofile-metrics).

-To simplify this document I am using an already existing example.
-The application is based on an example you will find at [GitHub - rbaumgar/monitor-demo-app: Quarkus demo app to show Application Performance Monitoring(APM)](https://github.com/rbaumgar/monitor-demo-app)
+To simplify this document, I am using an existing example.
+The application is based on an example at [GitHub - rbaumgar/monitor-demo-app: Quarkus demo app to show Application Performance Monitoring (APM)](https://github.com/rbaumgar/monitor-demo-app).

-Deploying a sample application *monitor-demo-app* end expose a route.
+Deploying a sample application monitor-demo-app end expose a route:

 ```shell
 $ cat <<EOF |oc apply -f -